Ismaïl Omar Guelleh: Presidency

-Rise to power and first term, 1999 to 2005
+Rise to power and first term (1999–2005)

 Djibouti is one of four countries in Africa that have experienced instances of immediate successions from one family member to another.

 On 4 February 1999, President Gouled Aptidon, uncle of Ismail Guelleh, announced his retirement at the time of the next election, and an extraordinary congress of his party, the ruling People's Rally for Progress (RPP), chose Guelleh as its presidential candidate, handpicked by Aptidon.
 As the joint candidate of the RPP and moderate wing of the Front for the Restoration of Unity and Democracy (FRUD), Guelleh won the presidential election held on 9 April 1999 with 74.02% of the vote, defeating his only challenger, the independent candidate Moussa Ahmed Idriss.
 He took office on 8 May.
 Moussa Ahmed Idriss was arrested the following September for "threatening the morale of the armed forces" and detained at an undisclosed location.

 In December 2000, Guelleh sacked the chief of staff of the National Police Force, Yacin Yabeh, prompting policemen loyal to Yabeh to unsuccessfully rebel following his dismissal.
-Guelleh is credited with brokering a permanent peace agreement that year that brought to an end the country’s post-independence ethnic conflict.
+Guelleh is credited with brokering a permanent peace agreement that year that brought to an end the country's post-independence ethnic conflict.

-Second term, 2005 to 2011
+Second term (2005–2011)

 Guelleh was nominated by the RPP as its presidential candidate for a second time on 7 October 2004, at an Extraordinary Congress of the party.
 He was backed by several other parties and was the only candidate in the presidential election held on 8 April 2005.
-Brief protests against the elections erupted but where quickly suppressed by police.
+Brief protests against the elections erupted but were quickly suppressed by police.
 Without a challenger, Guelleh won 100% of the ballots cast and was sworn in for a second six-year term, which he said would be his last, on 7 May.

 However, in 2010, Guelleh persuaded the National Assembly of Djibouti to amend the nation's Constitution, allowing him to stand for a third term.
 This cleared the way for him to place his name on the ballot in Djibouti's 2011 election.
 It also resulted in large protests beginning in 2010 similar to the larger movement for democracy in the Arab countries.
 The protests were quickly put down, opposition leaders arrested and international observers expelled or arrested.